-1 The humble-bees, for instance, have the Pithyliss prassites, while the Stellies live on the Anthylis, "As regards the frequent identity of the parasite with its victim," M. J. Perez very justly remarks in his book.
-"The Bees," once must necessarily admit that the two genera are only different forms of the same type, and are unised to each other by the closest affinity, Ad to naturalists who believe in the theory of evolution this relationship is not purely ideal, but real.
-The parasitic genus must be regarded as merely a branch of the foraging genus, having lost its foraging organa because of its adaptation to parasitic iffer."
+The humble-bees, for instance, have the Psithyri as parasites, while the Stellites live on the Anthidia.
+"As regards the frequent identity of the parasite with its victim," M. J. Perez very justly remarks in his book, "The Bees:" "One must necessarily admit that the two genera are only different forms of the same type, and are united to each other by the closest affinity.
+And to naturalists who believe in the theory of evolution this relationship is not purely ideal, but real.
+The parasitic genus must be regarded as merely a branch of the foraging genus, having lost its foraging organs because of its adaptation to parasitic life."